 All finely attired in their period costumes, the time travellers board the bus and are soon speeding down the motorway.
 Hamish is in fine form, all set for another day of his blether.
 “Our first stop will be Linlithgow Palace,” he croons.
 “The medieval palace of the Stewart Kings doubled as Wentworth Prison in the Ootlander series.
 Mary Queen of Scots was born here – in the palace of course not the prison.
 Ye will hae tae pay an admission charge if you want tae see the dungeon.”

-The bus dropped the group off at the Cross Well in the town.
-The paid their admission fee at the gate, then walked slowly up through the palace entrance into the courtyard.
-Angus needed to know where the torture chamber was that Black Jack Randal used to torture Jamie.
+The bus drops the group off at the Cross Well in the town.
+They pay their admission fee at the gate, then walk slowly up through the palace entrance into the courtyard.
+Angus needs to know where the torture chamber is that Black Jack Randal used to torture Jamie.

-“Best part of the series, I think.” said Angus.
+“Best part of the series, I think.” says Angus.
 “Great acting, especially when Jack makes love to Jamie.”